 And the truth shall set you free!

 Processing it was not clean.
-I pulled a thread, usually hitting multiple knots.
+I pulled a thread, usually just making additional multiple knots.
 Things became messier, much messier, before they got clearer.
 Yet, the motion mattered.
 With each pull, I felt freedom - a better understanding - of my insecurities, of my fears, of shame.
+Of being able to label some feelings that I never stood still to process.

-I kept at it.
-The mess broke into smaller clumps, then smaller clumps again, until I could finally see the shape of what I was carrying. that relief, when you detangle the mess, is massive and indescribable. it was overwhelming and freeing.
+It took me months, but I kept at it.
+The mess broke into smaller clumps, then smaller clumps again, until I could finally see the shape of what I was carrying.
+That relief, when you detangle the mess, is massive and indescribable.
+It was overwhelming and freeing.

 I feel lighter on my feet, lighter in my relationships, lighter on myself.
-The younger me might not recognize that as progress, the older me appreciates the hard work required.
+The younger me may not recognize that as progress, the older me appreciates the hard work required.

 I have more callus now.
 I am not done.
 But I know what to do when the knot starts tightening again.
 I am not perfect, never was, never will be.
 There are still bad habits in me that I need to deal with, or accept as part of the rich tapestry that makes me - me.
 However, I am fearless, I am not ashamed and now I have a playbook to deal when anxiety starts to linger.